saucelabs/sauce-docs/docs/mobile-apps/features/bypass-screenshot.md

 The results of this setting vary based on the type of testing you’re doing:
 * Live - If you attempt to run a live test on a real device, you will not be able to interact with any screens that have this setting.
-* Automated - You can run automated tests on real devices but you will not be able to see video associated with those tests.
+* Automated - You can run automated tests on real devices, but you will not be able to see video associated with those tests.

 ## About FLAG_SECURE

 The **FLAG_SECURE** flag is intended to let app developers designate sensitive screens in applications as secure.
 This means the designated windows can’t appear in screenshots, streaming video, or other displays deemed insecure.
 The actual effects of this flag depends on the Android mobile OS version:
-* Android 7.0 and 8.0 - Video works but you can’t take a screenshot
+* Android 7.0 and 8.0 - Video works, but you can’t take a screenshot
 * Android 9+ - You can’t see video or screenshots

 For more information, see [FLAG_SECURE](https://developer.android.com/reference/android/view/WindowManager.LayoutParams.html#FLAG_SECURE).

 ## Workarounds for FLAG_SECURE Apps

-Your ability to work around this setting to test depends on a few factors:
+Your ability to work around this setting to test will depend on a few factors:
 * Who owns the app:
   * If your developers have created this app, they should be able to provide you with a version that does not have the **FLAG_SECURE** flag enabled.
   * If your company has built this app on top of another company’s technology, your ability to request a version of the app without this flag is limited.